trbutler/virtualmin-tools/README.md

 The command to enter into that box will vary depending on where you pulled this repository to.
 For example, if you placed the repository in `/opt/`, the path would be `/opt/virtualmin-tools/syncNginxProxy.pl`.

+## Recommended System

+- Debian 12 ("Bookworm") - the tool may work out of the box with other distributions using similar configuration file layout, but has only been tested with Debian.
+Further distribution support should be added in the future.

+- Virtualmin with LAMP install - if you intend to use the tool with Virtualmin, start with the LAMP version of Virtualmin, not the LEMP version.

+- NGINX installed directly from the distribution after Virtualmin installation.

 ## Apache and NGINX configuration

 - Install NGINX on your server